 Kennedy: Ultimately, to Singapore.
 But I remember skirting the island of...I think there's an island up on the coast of Sumatra, and we went between Sumatra and the island, I believe.
 Then we went on to Singapore.
 I remember landing in Singapore on the docks and seeing all the Chinese.
-There were Chinese women in

-I think.
-They were all dressed the same-those coolie uniforms-and were unloading the ships and stuff.
+There were Chinese women in the work parties.
+That's the first time I had seen that, I think.
+They were all dressed the same-those coolie uniforms -and were unloading the ships and stuff.
 I remember the ride into the camp in Singapore and seeing all the Chinese and all the natives and all the squalor that they live in.
 It was pretty bad.